isaurssaurav/ember-rrssb/README.md

 ## Options

 * shareUrl
- `if shareUrl is not given by user, it will automatically shares current Url.`
+ `By default, shares a current url.`

 ## Usage